Cherokee Turnpike: History

 The Cherokee Turnpike resulted from the same 1987 compromise between urban and rural legislators that resulted in the Kilpatrick, Creek, and Chickasaw Turnpikes.
 The turnpike opened to traffic in 1991.

 Services

 An Oklahoma Tourism Information Center is located on the turnpike near the Kansas exit, 13 mi from the Arkansas–Oklahoma state line.
 Free coffee is available at the tourism center.

 Law enforcement along the Cherokee Turnpike is provided by Oklahoma Highway Patrol Troop XD, a special troop assigned to the turnpike.

 Tolls

-A two-axle vehicle currently pays $3.25 (PikePass holders pay less) to drive the full length of the Turnpike.
-This is equivalent of a toll of 8¢ per mile.
+A two-axle vehicle currently pays $5.70(PikePass holders pay less) to drive the full length of the Turnpike.
+This is equivalent of a toll of 17 cents per mile.
 Drivers in vehicles with more than two axles, such as truckers, pay higher tolls.

 Tolls are collected for eastbound traffic upon exiting at Locust Grove and Leach, and entry at Kansas.
 Westbound traffic must pay toll upon exit at Kansas and entry at Leach and Locust Grove.
 All traffic passing through the barrier toll west of the Kansas exit must pay toll, regardless of direction.